nullromo/sinking-islands/README.md

   be nice.
 Also win/loss ratio and such.
 Analytics.
 - Spectate games implementation.
 - Run code coverage and tests with CI
-- Figure out why the deployment crashes
+- Figure out why the deployment crashes sometimes
 - Control deployment process more strictly once things get up and running for real
 - Add code coverage report to README
+- Do not skip ahead.
+Do some kind of animations one at a time of game events.
-- Actually use `roundsCompleted`
+- Actually use `roundsCompleted` somehow
 - Need some way to limit people from creating 1000 accounts or 1000 games
 - Make some kind of bug reporting form and also a donation link.
 Provide my e-mail address.